 CPR - BLS Provider - American Heart Association

 NRP (Neonatal Resuscitation Provider) - American Heart Association

 Blood Borne Pathogens - July 2020

 Birth Doula Training - National Black Doula Association

 By definition a doula is a trained companion who is not a healthcare professional & who supports another individual through a significant health-related experience, such as childbirth, miscarriage, induced abortion or stillbirth, or non-reproductive experiences such as dying (Wiki).
 The word doula comes from the Greek word doulē which means female slave.
 Those probably aren’t the nicest sounding words when you put it that way, but in a way, the meaning aligns with the purpose when you dive deeper.
 Doulas can also be known as labor assistant or birthing coaches.
 A doula, now in Bee The Doula's opinion, is someone provides a supportive service, and in this act of service the doula provides education, recommendations, guidance and most importantly support that caters to each individual client.

 Why do I need a doula?

 Then yes, you need a doula!
 All of these situations warrant someone to be a mode of constant support and guidance throughout the pregnancy process.
-As a fellow nurse, Bee The Doula understands that nurses and the doctor can only be available so much during pregnancy and labor, however, a woman during this time needs someone there with her, aside from her partner, providing constant reassurance, education and understands the process of childbirth.
+As a fellow nurse, Bee The Doula understands that nurses and the doctor can only be available so much during pregnancy and labor, however, evidence shows that a woman during this time needs someone there with her, aside from her partner, providing constant reassurance, education and understands the process of childbirth.

 Does it cost to have a doula?